whiskey.co.jp Listed by krybit Ransomware Group

 On March 31, 2026, Japanese company Whiskey & Co., Inc. appeared on the leak site of the ransomware group known as Krybit.
 The listing indicates that internal files were exfiltrated during a ransomware attack on the firm, which operates whiskey.co.jp and was founded in January 2021.
 Anyone whose personal information appears in those files — customers, employees, suppliers, or business partners — now faces the possibility that their data is publicly available on a dark-web site.

 Public reporting on the Krybit leak site describes the compromise of Whiskey & Co. as involving the theft of internal documents.
 No specific victim count has been published, and the precise volume or nature of the files remains unclear beyond the general description of “internal files.”
 The company, registered in Japan, has not issued a public statement detailing the breach as of the latest available information.
-Industry trackers such as ransomware.live have mirrored the listing, confirming that Krybit publicly claims responsibility for the incident.
+Industry trackers such as ransomware.live have mirrored the listing, claiming that Krybit publicly claims responsibility for the incident.

 Why This Matters for You and Your Family